Linear voltage recovery after a breakdown in a pulsed dc system: Conclusions

 In all scenarios, the sBD probability was concentrated at the end of the ramping period, regardless of the number of the ramping pulses.
 The localization of the sBD probability was found to be dependent on the slope of the voltage increase.
 It was also found that the peak BD probability is dependent on the energy of the ramping pulses: the more energy is inserted into the system during the ramping, the lower the peak BD probability.

+The lowest breakdown rate of the fist set (scenarios 1--5) was achieved with the scenario that contains the most gradual voltage recovery and the most voltage recovery pulses.
+For second set (scenarios I--V), with equal voltage slopes, but variable starting voltages and number of pulses, the three scenarios with 6000, 8000 and \num{10000} pulses and starting at \SIlist{40;20;0}{\percent} of the target voltage, respectively, performed almost equally well.

-The lowest breakdown rate was achieved with a combination voltage recovery scenario with 8000 pulses of pulsing at a flat voltage, \SI{40}{\percent} of the target voltage, followed by a rapid increase to the target voltage over \SI{2000}{pulses}.
+For the last measurement set (scenarios A--D), the lowest BDR was achieved with a combination voltage recovery scenario with 8000 pulses of pulsing at a flat voltage, \SI{40}{\percent} of the target voltage, followed by a rapid increase to the target voltage over \SI{2000}{pulses}.